 It’s yours, my love – It’s yours, my muse, I see.

 Chapter 7

 I usually hate those times when I wake up, and I have no clue where I’m at or how I got there.
 But when I woke up from my nap with Cruz, it wasn’t unenjoyable at all.
-I got to re-realize that I was in one of the most gorgeous places in the universe, with one of the most amazing guys I had ever met.
+I got to re-realize that I was in one of the most gorgeous places in the universe with one of the most amazing guys I had ever met.
 That’s not a bad thing to wake up to.

-Cruz was already awake, but was waiting patiently for me to wake as well, since I had been using him as my pillow.
+Cruz was already awake but was waiting patiently for me to wake as well, since I had been using him as my pillow.

 “Good morning.” he said.
 “Or whatever the appropriate greeting would be at whatever time of day it is right now.”